Sergeyir/Jets_Comparison/README.md

 root jetsComparison.cc
 ```

-This programm will draw all your specified spectra as root graphs (TGraph) on signle canvas and write it as .png file.
+This macro will draw all your specified spectra as root graphs (TGraph) on signle canvas and write it as .png file.